marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 #### Bundles
 - Interestingly, there's also a similarly named `index.md` file located under the `article-1/` directory
-- Though it looks like `index.md` is marking `article-1/` as a section with a page, something slightly different is going on here
+- Though it looks like `index.md` is marking `article-1/` as a section (with an associated page), something slightly different is going on here
 - Sometimes it's convenient to associate additional resources with a page, for example image, video, or script files
   - (Hugo has extensions to Markdown called shortcodes that allow the easy inclusion of these resources when the HTML files are generated)
   - The templates can access these files as [page resources](https://gohugo.io/content-management/page-resources/) to manipulate them more programmatically